dading84/news-api/README.md

 I have created this news API as a part of a skills bootcamp course, run by [Northcoders](https://northcoders.com/)

+This RESTful api allows users to:
+ - Add an article or comment
+ - View articles, comments, topics and users
+ - Vote on articles and comments
+ - Delete articles and comments

-View a live demo of the news-api here: https://dw-nc-news.herokuapp.com/api
+View a live demo of the news-api and all available endpoints here: https://dw-nc-news.herokuapp.com/api

 There is also a front end project I completed to connect with this backend API: https://github.com/duncan-s-white/fe-nc-news